kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/pdp.md

 the word **The** acts as a noun and not as an article, so its `pdp` would be `subst` instead of `art`.

-This feature is present on objects of type *word*.

 The values consist of an abbreviation, here is the explanation: